 Recent 30 minutes wind speed can be checked at Wind speed 30 min in the NRO Weather Condition page.

-When it snows, the observer must stop observations immediately regardless of the amount of the snowfall.
+When it snows at daytime, the observer must stop observations immediately based on the assistant's judgment

 Park the antenna at the azimuth angle so that the telescope faces the lee side of the wind (i.e., the angle of "wind direction" ± 180 degree) and the elevation angle of 11 degree.